nih-cfde/training-and-engagement/docs/Kids-First/Setting-up-your-KF-Portal-Permissions/KF_3_ConnectingAccounts.md

 ![**Authorize Cavatica**](../../images/KidsFirstPortal_8.png)

+!!! note
+    If after clicking on 'Log in with eRA Commons', you see a page that asks for a 'Smart Card Login', logging in with your eRA Commons user name and password should take you to the Gen3 page.

 #### Step 2 Go to the Cavatica Developer Dashboard

 To connect the Kids First Portal to our Cavatica